 Sangeetha has many ideas for how to use ultimate to make an impact for women in her community and throughout India.
 She would like to transform the women’s committee for India Ultimate into a gender and equity committee, focused on setting up policies for equal opportunity in representation, skill, growth and competition, as well as establish an ultimate-focused mentorship program for women.
 With her company, she runs a multiple-month Intro to Ultimate program that has been so successful that many players have graduated and formed their own team, Quadzilla.

-In order to take her platform and influence to the next level, Sangeetha will be partnered with Burton Snowboards CEO Donna Carpenter during her time on the U.S. Department of State and espnW Global Sports Mentoring Program.
+In order to take her platform and influence to the next level, Sangeetha was partnered with Burton Snowboards CEO Donna Carpenter during her time on the U.S. Department of State and espnW Global Sports Mentoring Program.
 Labelled “the snowboard ambassador” by The New York Times, Donna is a two-time mentor with the program and one of the most prominent leaders in the world of extreme and winter sports.
 At Burton, she oversees the company’s internal mentorship program, women’s leadership initiative, and the launch of the Burton Girls online community.
-As Sangeetha seeks to develop skills in sports marketing, gender equity policymaking, and fundraising, she will be in an ideal environment with an innovative mentor who understands how to balance developing a sport with creating a culture of empowerment.
-With Donna’s guidance, Sangeetha will take one more step on her path for changing the lives of girls in India through ultimate.
+As Sangeetha seeks to develop skills in sports marketing, gender equity policymaking, and fundraising, she is in an ideal environment with an innovative mentor who understands how to balance developing a sport with creating a culture of empowerment.
+With Donna’s guidance, Sangeetha is taking one more step on her path for changing the lives of girls in India through ultimate.